Shyla Heal: Professional career

 For the 2021–22 WNBL season, Heal joined the Sydney Flames.
-She then played for the Northside Wizards in the 2022 NBL1 North season.
+She then played for the Northside Wizards of the NBL1 North in the 2022 season.

 Heal returned to the Flames for the 2022–23 WNBL season, but in January 2023, she and her father, coach Shane Heal, parted ways with the Flames.
 The reasons for their departure were unspecified and coincided with an independent firm's investigation.

 On 1 February 2023, Heal signed with the Townsville Fire for the rest of the 2022–23 WNBL season.
+She went on to help the Fire win the championship.

+After playing for the Sydney Comets of the NBL1 East in the 2023 season, Heal joined AZS UMCS Lublin of the Polish Basket Liga Kobiet for the 2023–24 season.
+She parted ways with Lublin on 4 December 2023.
+In January 2024, she joined Hapoel Petah Tikva in Israel.
+After eight games, she joined French team ASVEL Féminin in March.

+In May 2024, Heal re-joined the Sydney Comets for the rest of the 2024 NBL1 East season.

+In June 2024, Heal signed with Tarsus Belediyesi Mersin of the Women's Basketball Super League.

+In March 2025, Heal joined the Phoenix Mercury for training camp.
+She was waived by the Mercury prior to the start of the 2025 WNBA season.

+On 23 May 2025, Heal signed with the Bankstown Bruins for the rest of the 2025 NBL1 East season.

+On 16 June 2025, Heal signed with the Geelong Venom for the 2025–26 WNBL season.

 National team career

 Heal made her international debut for the Sapphires at the 2017 FIBA Under-17 Oceania Championship in Hagåtña, Guam, where Australia would take home the gold.
 Heal was named MVP to the Championship game.
 In 2017, Heal also helped lead the Sapphires to gold at the FIBA Under-16 Asian Championship in Bengaluru, India.
 Heal would then go on to represent the Sapphires at the Under-17 World Cup in Belarus the following year, where they finished in third place, taking home the bronze medal.
 Heal also earned a spot on the All-Tournament Team, awarded to the five strongest players of the tournament, after averaging 16.0 points per game.

 Heal then made her debut for the Gems at the 2019 Under-19 World Cup in Bangkok, Thailand, where the Gems took home silver after returning to the final for the first time since 1997.

 Heal made her senior debut for the Opals in 2022 at the FIBA World Cup Qualifiers in Belgrade, Serbia.